 User-generated content sites like Facebook and YouTube, combined with other social media outlets, have spawned incredible demand for video.
 Even outside of these mediums, there is significant demand for marketing and other forms of video for distribution on corporate and other organizational websites.

 Editors like Adobe Premiere Pro, Final Cut Pro, and Avid are fabulous for feature-length movies, and you can certainly use them to create a TikTok video.
 However, they’re expensive and difficult to learn and provide little by way of templates and other tools to speed the work of a corporate marketing or training type, not to mention they have few accessible collaborative features.
 Blackbird and Vimond IO fall into this category as well.

 Serving these needs are a seemingly endless number of cloud editors with a more accessible user interface and a range of features that should appeal to short-form editors creating marketing and social media videos.
-They include services like Adobe Spark, Canva, Clipchamp, Creatopy (formerly Bannersnack), FlexClip, Lumen5, Renderforest, VEED.IO, and WeVideo.
+They include services like Adobe Spark, Canva, Clipchamp, Creatopy (formerly Bannersnack), FlexClip, Lumen5, Renderforest, VEED, and WeVideo.

-I spent several days touring these services, experimenting with tools available in the free versions and with a full version of VEED.IO, courtesy of the company’s PR department.
+I spent several days touring these services, experimenting with tools available in the free versions and with a full version of VEED Video Editor, courtesy of the company’s PR department.
 As pure editors, most are functional but very basic.
 However, many offer highly useful features that are unavailable in professional editors.
 Starting at the beginning, a lot of these services provide templates that give you a jump start on your video production, many including different genres and destination points.
 You can see this in the FlexClip templates shown in Figure 4 (below).